Fort Lauderdale Defective Tire Lawyers

 A tire recall is necessary when it fails to comply with the Federal Motor Vehicle Safety Standards, and when the tires have a design or manufacture defect that places the driver in danger.
 The Federal Motor Vehicle Safety Standards establish minimum performance requirements for the components of a vehicle that have the greatest impact on its safe operation.

 A safety-related defect is one that presents a risk to the safety of the vehicle, and may be present in a group of vehicles that have the same design or manufacture.
 When a tire blows out or there is tread separation while the motorist is driving at a rate appropriate for the highway, the driver and all passengers are in great peril of suffering injury or death.
 However, the tire manufacturer is still liable for damages to the injured victims when a tire model is recalled.

 What to Do About a Tire That is Defective

 Once a police officer or scene investigator names your tire as the proximate cause of your recent car accident, consider a product liability claim.
 While not all tire blowouts and issues come down to someone else’s negligence, some cases do involve carelessness on the part of the manufacturer or distributor.
 One conversation with our Fort Lauderdale personal injury attorneys can help you learn whether a tire defect could be grounds for a lawsuit.

 Defective tire product liability claims only require that the plaintiff have proof of the defect and that the defect caused the injury.
-Florida product liability laws do not place the burden of proof of negligence on plaintiffs.
+Fort Lauderdale product liability laws do not place the burden of proof of negligence on plaintiffs.
 This can make it easier to reach a settlement agreement or judgment award with the right team of lawyers.
 Defective tires are sadly an all-too-common cause of car accidents around the country.
 The laws regarding these cases can be complex.
 Don’t wait until you miss your deadline for filing a claim against a tire manufacturer in Florida.
 Call Chalik & Chalik today.